-In the document, CEO Omar Hall links the move to disband the boa to their refusal to release Sh3.2 billion to the National Cereals and Produce Board.
-The money was allegedly for the services rendered by which, according to Hall, could not be
+In the document, CEO Omar Hall links the move to disband the board to their refusal to release Sh3.2 billion to the National Cereals and Produce Board.
+The money was allegedly for the services rendered by the cereals board from 2011 to 2019 which, according to Hall, could not be authenticated.

-"In a tripartite meeting held in Feb. ruary 2020, between NCPB, SFRTB and the Ministry of Agriculture chaired by the Cabinet Secretary Peter Munya, Munya ordered the board to pay the unauthenticated daim of Sh3,225,833,463 as a pending bill without the approval of the Nation Treasury and no budgetary provice 118 (1)(b) of the Constitution provides that, "Parliament shall facilitate public participation and involve the legislative and other business of the Parliament and its Committees", Standing Order 127 of the Number Standing Orders requires the Select Committee to which a Bill is committed to facilitate public participation.
+"In a tripartite meeting held in Feb-ruary 2020, between NCPB, SFRTB and the Ministry of Agriculture chaired by the Cabinet Secretary Peter Munya, Munya ordered the board to pay the unauthenticated dalm of Sh3,225,833,463 as a pending bill without the approval of the National Treasury and no budgetary provi-sion," Haji says in the document.